jdaw1/placemat/Documentation/page_level.md

 Headers are shown in font `HeaderFont`, at size `HeaderFontSize`, with the baseline of the characters a distance `HeaderBaselineFromPageTop` from the top of the page (which should be inside the top margin).
 Likewise `FooterLeftText`, `FooterCenterText`, and `FooterRightText` are shown in `FooterFont` at size `FooterFontSize`, with the top of the footer a distance FooterTopFromPageBottom from page bottom (which should be inside the bottom margin).
 Very rarely one might want the centre heading non-centred (e.g.).
-This can be controlled with `HeaderFooterCenterX`, which is x position of the centre of the relevant item of `HeadersCenter` and of `FootersCenter`.
+This can be controlled with `HeaderFooterCenterX`, which is the *x* position of the centre of the relevant item of `HeadersCenter` and of `FootersCenter`.

 Also see [`/SuppressNonRightOrnaments`](PackingStyles.md#sides-leftside-rightside-toprow-middlerow-bottomrow) and `/SuppressNonLeftOrnaments`, being flags usable within `PackingStyles`.